-High Performance and touring tires are two characteristic types of summer tires, today we are discussing two Bridgestone tires, one from each of these categories.
-Potenza Sport is a max-performance tire that relies on its denser tread pattern to certify awesome traction while driving over paved tracks in warm weather, and the Turanza T005 offers deeper tread providing better resistance to hydroplaning.
+Both the Bridgestone Potenza Sport and the Turanza T005 are high performance summer tires, where the Potenza Sport is a max-performance tire that relies on its denser tread pattern to certify awesome traction while driving over paved tracks in warm weather, and the Turanza T005 offers deeper tread providing better resistance to hydroplaning.

-Both tires offer a confident driving experience in the summer months along with an attractive fuel average and tread life owing to the unique design and composition of its tread, which we have analyzed here in detail.
-Its aggressive and deeper tread makes it suitable for traveling even in rainy conditions.
+Both tires offer a confident driving experience in the summer months along with an attractive fuel average and tread life owing to their unique design and compositions in their tread (which we have analyzed in details below).

 The width and depth of its grooves is lesser than its competitor and have minimal space for water channeling.
 Its shoulder blocks are large and flat and possess narrow lateral grooves on one side and wider grooves on the other.